rhel-labs/learn-katacoda/pcp-flamegraphs/step1.md

 </pre>

 ## Load sample data into the database
-Before we proceed to the next step, load sample data into MySQL.

 For this lab, there is a pre-existing `sample-testdata.sql` script which creates a database called `sampleDB` that has two tables (t1 and t2).
 The script loads random numeric them into the tables - table t1 with 50,000 rows, and table t2 with 10,000 rows

+Before we proceed to the next step, load sample data into MySQL -

 `mysql < sample-testdata.sql`{{execute T1}}